JohnCai1984/BookingBoss/readme.txt

 1) How to run the application
 #We can run the spring boot application using the following maven command.
+mvn spring-boot:run
+or
-mvn spring-boot:run or java -jar BookingBoss.jar
+export as JAR file and run below command: java -jar BookingBoss.jar

 2)Restful API Doc